 Schiller was founded in 1964 by Dr. Walter Leibrecht as a study-abroad program for Americans living in West Germany.In 1967, The Global American University, Schiller opened the Madrid and Paris international campuses.In 1969, Schiller moved its international campus in Germany to Heidelberg and in 1983 they received US acreditation (Accredited Member ACICS).Later in 1991, the university opened its international Campus in Tampa, Florida.

-Founded in 1974, Paris School of Business is a school offering various programs from undergraduate programs to graduate programs and postgraduate programs.PSB Paris School of Business is the international school of Groupe ESG.
-Located in Paris and Rennes, the school provides both typical French higher education programs.
+Founded in 1974, the Paris School of Business is a school offering various programs, from undergraduate programs to graduate programs and postgraduate programs.PSB Paris School of Business is the international school of Groupe ESG.
+Located in Paris and Rennes, the school provides both typical French higher education programs and

 Mod'Art International, a top French School of Fashion since 2001, with an international calling, trains future leaders and key market players in the textile, accessories, and luxury industries.
 Mod'Art was launched in Sri Lanka in 2014 partnered with the Lanka Institute of Fashion Technology.